MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-DataClassification.md

 ```

 ### -TestTextExtractionResults
-The TestTextExtractionResults parameter specifies the extracted text from the "Test-TextExtraction" cmdlet as the input text stream.
+The TestTextExtractionResults parameter specifies the extracted text from the Test-TextExtraction cmdlet as the input text stream.

 ```yaml
 Type: TestTextExtractionResult[]